Diethood » Pumpkin Pie Spice Scones

-Pumpkin Pie Spice Scones
+Pumpkin Scones

-Homemade Pumpkin Spice Scones with Glaze
+Homemade Pumpkin Scones Recipe

 An assortment of glazed pumpkin spice scones on a baking sheet with a bottle of International Delight Pumpkin Pie Spice Creamer in the background.

-For the Scones
+Ingredients For Pumpkin Scones

 • Pumpkin Pie Spice Coffee Creamer: Infuses the scones with a delicious burst of creamy Pumpkin spice flavor.
 My forever favorite is the seasonal Pumpkin Pie Spice Creamer from International Delight.
 I stock up every year!